jembi/openhim-mediator-mapping/README.md

 - `--network mapper-cluster-network`

   The Mapping Mediator Container needs to connect to the same Docker network on which the Mongo replica set communicates

+## Registering to the OpenHIM

+The mapping mediator like most other OpenHIM mediators can register to an instance of OpenHIM.
+This is a feature that allows us to have a visual of the mediators in use.
+To configure a mediator to register one has to set the environment variable OPENHIM_REGISTER to `true`.
+The default value for the variable is `true`.
+For multiple instances of the mediator to register to the same instance of the openhim each mediator has to have a unique `urn`.
+You can set the `urn` using the environment variable MEDIATOR_URN.